JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 use multiple dispatch to differentiate between a call to the e.o.m. or the Jacobian functions.

-However, it is very easy to still define calls both using a single `struct`, by using a 2 argument function given to the constructor.
+However, it is very easy to still define both function calls using a single `struct`, by using a 2 argument function given to the constructor.
 For example:
 ```@example henon
 using DynamicalSystems
-using StaticArrays
+using StaticArrays # only necessary when defining a system

 function henon(u0=zeros(2); a = 1.4, b = 0.3)
     he = HénonMap(a,b)
     # The jacobian function: (still uses the HénonMap)
     @inline jacob_henon(x) = he(x, nothing)
-    return DiscreteDS(u0, he, jacob_henon; name="Hénon map")
+    return DiscreteDS(u0, he, jacob_henon)
 end
 mutable struct HénonMap
     a::Float64